-I. SUMMARY OF FINDINGS FOR CEASE AND DESIST ORDER NO. CCC-06-CD-12
+I. SUMMARY OF FINDINGS FOR CONSENT CEASE AND DESIST ORDER NO. CCC-06-CD-12

-Staff recommends that the Commission approve a Cease and Desist Order (as described below) which would require the Tennis Estates Homeowners Association (hereinafter, "TEHOA") to 1) cease and desist from performing unpermitted development including, but not limited to, removal or trimming of trees that support active or inactive heron or egret nesting or roosting areas on property located at Orange County Assessor's Parcel No. 178-601-64, Tennis Estates, City of Huntington Beach (hereinafter, "subject property"), 2) cease and desist from removing or disturbing heron or egret nests and from undertaking any unpermitted development (as that term is used in the Coastal Act), including, but not limited to, any which would have the effect of removing, disturbing, or harassing herons or egrets, themselves, and 3) plant a tree of the same species and size as, and in the similar location to, the tree that TEHOA removed without Coastal Act authorization.
+Staff recommends that the Commission approve a Consent Cease and Desist Order (hereinafter, "Consent Order") (Attached as Exhibit #13) to require and authorize the Tennis Estates Homeowners Association (hereinafter, "TEHOA") to 1) cease and desist from performing unpermitted development including, but not limited to, removal or trimming of trees that support active or inactive heron or egret nesting or roosting areas on property located at Orange County Assessor's Parcel No. 178-601-64, Tennis Estates, City of Huntington Beach (hereinafter, "subject property"), 2) Refrain from conducting any future development on the Subject Property not authorized by a Coastal Development Permit or this Consent Order, 3) Cease and desist from undertaking any unpermitted development (as that term is used in the Coastal Act), including, but not limited to, any development which would have the effect of removing, disturbing, or harassing herons or egrets, themselves, and of removing or disturbing active heron or egret nests, and 4) Plant three trees (Pinus halepensis (Aleppo Pine)) in a similar location to the tree that TEHOA removed without Coastal Act authorization.
+Through the Consent Order, TEHOA also agrees to five years of monitoring the Subject Property (by a qualified avian biologist/resource specialist) to follow the status and recovery of this heron and egret colony.